brunolkatz/Php-GoalSeek/README.md

 # Php-GoalSeek

 - Php function to simulate Goal Seek from libre office using the Regula Falsi method.
+- In most cases the result is equal of the Excel formula.
+Because the Excel do not show what formula are used in goal seak we need to use the similar function in Libre Office.

 - Install
  ```bash
  composer require kidjapa/php-goalseek